Rajinsharwar/wordlive-wordpress-plugin/readme.txt

 Licence:
 WordPress is free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
 This plugin is licenced under GPLv2 licence.
-Please send a not to "rajinsharwar@gmail.com" if you have any questions.
+Please send a note to "rajinsharwar@gmail.com" if you have any questions.